eosnetworkfoundation/docs/docs/03_tutorials/10_bios-boot-sequence.md

 ls -al
 ```

-If you want to erase the current configuration, the blockchain data, configuration, and logs, first run the `stop.sh` script and after that run the `clean.sh` script which you'll have to create from below content:
+2. If you want to start the genesis node from scratch, you need to erase the current configuration, the blockchain data, and logs, first by running the `stop.sh` script, followed the `clean.sh` script.
+Then you restart using the `genesis_start.sh` script:

 ```shell
 cd ~/biosboot/genesis/